stageor/ecommerce_project/README.md

 ## Overview

-This project presents an end-to-end data analysis workflow using advanced SQL.
-The goal is to mirror real industry practice, starting with structured exploratory data analysis and moving toward advanced analytical reporting through the use of window functions, CTEs, subqueries, and performance-focused query design.
+This project demonstrates an end to end data analysis workflow using advanced SQL.
+The aim is to simulate real industry practice, starting with structured exploratory data analysis and moving toward analytical reporting using window functions, CTEs, subqueries, and performance focused query logic.